antospice/localization-homework/README.md

 You'll need to sign up for a trial of the Memsource **Ultimate** edition at https://www.memsource.com/pricing/

   This sentence is changed to see if the task is working.
+  Last task wasn't working automatically, had to be manually pushed from project details to be pre-translated and set to completed.
+  This time I will just save the changes without manual work and wait.